arangodb/docs/3.8/highlights.md

   case-insensitive ngram-based fuzzy search and more

 - [**Aql Analyzer**](arangosearch-analyzers.html#aql):
-  ArangoSearch now allows you to use AQL query for tokenizing your data.
+  ArangoSearch now allows you to use AQL query to pre-process and filer your data for indexing

 **Enterprise Edition**